roryharder/roryharder.github.io/research.md

 * Nietzsche on Justice. *Washington University Review of Philosophy 4*.
 2025. (<a href="https://doi.org/10.5840/wurop2025410">Journal</a>/
 <a href="https://philpapers.org/rec/HARNOJ-2">Philpapers</a>)

-Finally, I have papers in various stages of completion or review on topics such as speech acts and demonstrative semantics and metasemantics.
+Finally, I have papers in various stages of completion or review on topics such as speech acts, demonstrative semantics and metasemantics, and copredication.

 <br>